 Vaccines can prevent you and your children from contracting serious, even life-threatening, illnesses and diseases.
-At AFM Healthcare, with two locations in Winter Park and Oviedo, Florida, the board-certified primary care team offers vaccinations for adults and children as a disease prevention strategy.
+At AFM Healthcare, with three locations in Lake Nona, Winter Park and Oviedo, Florida, the board-certified primary care team offers vaccinations for adults and children as a disease prevention strategy.
 Schedule an appointment with AFM Healthcare by phone or online to determine if you or your loved ones are good candidates for vaccinations.

 Vaccinations are often made of dead or weakened bacteria or viruses.
 They can build your body’s immunity and protect you from contracting certain illnesses, or lessening their severity.

 In illnesses such as the flu, for example, you might still get sick, but the antibodies you produce from the vaccine keep you from getting as sick as you otherwise might.

 At AFM Healthcare, the primary care team determines which vaccinations might be appropriate for you based on your age and risk factors.
 Schools and some sports teams might require vaccinations prior to participation, or you might choose a vaccine to gain peace of mind.

 Your provider reviews your medical history and preferences to determine which type of vaccinations are right for you or your child.
 Some of the many vaccines available at AFM Healthcare include:

 Not all vaccines are right for everybody, which is why the AFM Healthcare providers work with you to develop a vaccination schedule that best matches your needs and lifestyle.